ISHIKAGUPTA131/IMS-ETG/README.md

+# IMS
-# record.json
+record.json

-It is about how json converted string dictionary into text format
+It is about how json converted txt dictionary into string format to store